+The original "Golden Throat" label is still intact, but a reproduction one is included with this unit.
+This one pictured here is from another unit.
 "Golden Throat" label inside of bottom of case.
 Not the original but a close facsimile to the original.
 It seems like a lot of these are missing from units that I've seen.
 Hard to tell the difference between the original and the reproduction.

 Side view opposite to the power cord.

+The original chassis label is still attached, but is flaking off like most are, but a reproduction one is included with this unit.
+This one pictured here is from another unit.
 Chassis label which is a reproduction to the original.
 In some repects a little better than the original, but not exact.
 Most of the original units out there have missing labels or they are torn, flaked off or stained.
 This one has been glued down with a water based glue stick and can be removed without damage with a little effort since both sides have been clear coated with matte enamel.
 Originally at the factory the cord to the left was either routed throught the label or off to the side.
 The cord is better through the hole, but didn't want to poke a hole through the label so it was placed a little to the right.

 Bottom of chassis with speaker and tubes attached.
 The tubes are NOS (new old stock) and have never been used.
 The tube sockets have been deoxidized and retensioned.
 The magnetically shielded speaker was made in Germany and came with a two year warranty.
 The original speaker brackets have been replaced with heavy gauge iron rod that has been baked at a high temperature with an oil coating resulting in a polymerized finish.
 Very tough and corrosion free.
 The magnetic shielding is unnecessary, but is useful as a heat shield.
 The cone is poly coated.
 A better speaker than the original Alnico one in most respects, but not all.